canonic-epicure/siesta/packages/siesta/README.md

 - Supports parallel execution
 - Supports native simulation of user actions, like clicking, typing etc.
 - Provides accurate and well-formatted deep diff for equality assertion

-Siesta powers the test suites of all [Bryntum products](https://www.bryntum.com) and thousands of our clients.

 Supported environments